Kevin Maddison, Artist & Illustrator

-I originally trained as a typographically based Graphic Designer at the London College of Printing but have spent most of my working life as an Illustrator, having developed my illustration ability whilst working for the then influential publisher Mitchell Beazley.
+I am an Artist & Illustrator, working mainly with Etchings, pastel & watercolour mediums, living in Lincolnshire.
+I originally trained as a typographically based Graphic Designer at the London College of Printing but have spent most of my working life as an Artist & Illustrator, having developed my illustration ability whilst working for the then influential publisher, Mitchell Beazley.

 Interspersed with my Illustration I spent a very enjoyable two years as a full time College Lecturer and several more as a part timer.
 As well as the childrens’ books, as an Artist & Illustrator, I have produced a large body of artworks for many Publishers.
 I have also run a successful Greeting Card Publishers called Madkobie producing humourous cards.
 I am currently producing Etchings which have a considerable Illustrative bias.
 I was initially drawn to Drypoint and then to Etching.
 I had contact with Intaglio printing several years ago and always had a desire to get involved with this medium.
 I find it absolutely fascinating and absorbing.

 It is just great to watch the image developing and changing sometimes boldly, sometimes subtly, almost like chemical Photography.
 I see it as an extension of the drawing process giving me another means of conveying humour and narrative, the prints becoming pictures without books.